Anne Gadwa Nicodemus, Principal

 Nicodemus co-authored Creative Placemaking, the report for the Mayorsâ€™ Institute of City Design (2010) that defined the field.
 Her journal article â€śFuzzy Vibrancyâ€ť (Cultural Trends, 2013) and forthcoming book, The Creative Placemakersâ€™ Playbook, look more deeply at creative placemaking as cultural policy and its ethics and practical challenges.

 Nicodemus has also contributed to the intersection of arts, culture, and community development through other works.
 Her How Art Spaces Matter reports (for Artspace Projects, 2010 and 2011) reveal the benefits of art spaces to artistsâ€™ careers and communities, including anchoring arts districts, expanding arts access, and boosts to safety, livability, tax rolls and property values.
 Nicodemus and Ann Marksuenâ€™s â€śArts and Culture in Urban and Regional Planning: A Review and Research Agendaâ€ť (Journal of Planning and Education Research, 2010) was the most downloaded of that journalâ€™s articles in 2009 and 2010.
 They also recently contributed a chapter to Creative Communities: Art Works in Economic Development (Brookings Institution Press, 2013).
-Nicodemusâ€™ short writings have also appeared in publications including Grantmakers in the Arts: Reader, Createquity.com and Minnesota Public Radio News.
+Nicodemusâ€™ short writings have also appeared in publications including Grantmakers in the Arts: Reader, Createquity.com, Minnesota Public Radio News, and LISC’s Institute for Comprehensive Community Development.

 Nicodemus speaks widely on creative placemaking and artist spaces, giving frequent talks at universities and professional conferences nationwide, and as far-flung as Macau, China and Ontario.
 She was recognized as one of the nation’s fifty most influential people in the nonprofit arts in 2012 and 2013.